Jobs & Family Services

 Fayette County Children Services

-If you have an emergency situation after hours, weekends or holidays,an on-call person can be reached at: 740-335-6170
+- If you have an emergency situation after hours, on weekends, or holidays, an on-call person can be reached at 740-335-6170

 Office of the Assistant Secretary for Civil Rights